The Traveling Man: Construction

 The Traveling Man sculptures were commissioned by Dallas Area Rapid Transit (DART) in July 2007.
 The budget for the project was set at $1.4 million.
 In August 2009, the finished sculptures were unveiled and gifted to the City of Dallas.
-They replaced a series of murals that were destroyed in 2007 for the construction of DART light rail in Deep Ellum.
+They replaced a series of murals that were destroyed in 2007 for the construction of DART rail in Deep Ellum.
 The sculptures were installed along Good-Latimer Expressway.

 Individual sculptures

 The three individual sculptures that comprise The Traveling Man tell a chronological story that begins with Awakening, a 4.5 ft sculpture that depicts only part of The Traveling Man's head as it emerges from a gravel pit as three metal birds look on.
 Awakening illustrates the fictional origin story of The Traveling Man, which according to Oldham and Oldenburg is that it was a steam locomotive buried beneath an elm tree that sprang to life when a blues musician spilled gin on the tree's roots.
 Oldham further elaborated that the birds "represent the artistic souls who have been and will be in Deep Ellum".

 The second of the sculptures, Waiting on a Train, features the robot playing a guitar.
 This sculpture is sitting and leaning against a piece of concrete debris that was recovered from an old railroad tunnel in Deep Ellum.
 Like the others, it is surrounded by metal birds.

-The third of the three sculptures, Walking Tall, is 38 ft in height, weighs 35,000 lbs, and is located next to DART light rail's Deep Ellum station.
+The third of the three sculptures, Walking Tall, is 38 ft in height, weighs 35,000 lbs, and is located next to DART rail's Deep Ellum station.
 This sculpture is posed mid-stride and features a metal bird on its arm and more around its feet.